British Satellite Broadcasting

 A small selection of four William Hartnell season one and two serials aired on BSB's Galaxy Channel, starting from Sunday, 1 April 1990 at 5:30pm, with each Sunday episode repeated the following Saturday at 1:30pm.
 This 46-episode run temporarily ended on Saturday, 8 September 1990.

-On Saturday and Sunday 22-23 September 1990, Galaxy's regular "31 West" magazine programme (31 west being the satellite's co-ordinates) was renamed "31 Who" for a special Doctor Who Weekend.
+On Saturday and Sunday 22-23 September 1990, Galaxy's regular "31 West" magazine programme (the name being taken from the satellite's co-ordinates 31'W 11.86174) was renamed "31 Who" for a special Doctor Who Weekend.
 It was hosted by 31 West's regular presenters Debbie Flint and Shyama Perera, with ex-producer John Nathan-Turner as guest host.

 The two-day schedule featured screenings of several complete Hartnell, Troughton and Pertwee stories, some of the rare "orphan" episodes, the two Peter Cushing Dalek movies, plus documentaries Whose Doctor Who (its first airing since 1977!) and US item Doctor Who's Who's Who, and a fan quiz - featuring one of the editors of this very website!